 - Unable to check for update- an error occurred while checking for a software update.

 Some of the jailbreaking tools for the iPhone also needs iOS IPSW for offline update requiring through a desktop computer.

 Apple does not provide a direct link for the iOS installer on their website or other public platforms.
 So one has to search the internet to find the iOS IPSW links every time if he wishes to do an offline restore.
 The disadvantage here is the size of the iOS offline installer, which is above 3 GB when you download the full file.

-Sometimes, the older iPhone might not get a direct update to iOS 13.0.
-You may need to download the next major/final release and then update it to iOS 13.5.
-But if your device supports, It is always good to download the latest version iOS in the offline mode and get the future updates through iPhone’s built-in system.
-Those who want to know, here is the change-log for iOS 13.5 for iPhone.
+Sometimes an older iPhone may not get a direct update to the latest version of iOS, 14.1 released on October 20, 2020.
+You may need to download a release compatible with your current settings and then update it to iOS 14.1.
+But if your device supports, it is always good to download the iOS 14.0.1 directly and update it in the offline mode.
+After this, you can opt for future updates through the iPhone’s built-in OTA system.

 - Connect the iPhone to a Mac or PC.